-A tire inflation in a warm shop area, 18° to 21°C (65° to 70°F), will be under inflated if the lift truck works in freezing temperatures.
+Tire inflation in a warm shop area, 18° to 21° C (65° to 70° F), will be underinflated if the machine works in freezing temperatures.
 Low pressure shortens the life of a tire.

 Torque Specifications

 Metric Hardware

 Most of the nuts, bolts, studs, and threaded holes in your lift truck are metric.
 In this manual we provide specifications in both metric and U.S. customary measurement.
 Always replace metric hardware with metric hardware.
 See the parts books for proper replacement.